 |

-Statements can represent reality, but they cannot represent what
+Statements can represent reality, but they cannot represent

 the logical form of

-statements, we have to be able to
+reality with statements, we have to be

-station ourselves as observers somewhere outside logic,
+able to station ourselves as observers somewhere outside logic,

 outside